Thank you to all of the stellar volunteers of 2014!

 Enjoy the sound of your own voice, and/or ever feel the need to address complete strangers?
 If yes, then selling raffle tickets is the gig for you!
 This is a great committee if you enjoy meeting and talking to people!

-Do you enjoy cracking heads and being the big tough guy in the room?
-If yes, this is not the committee for you.
 We need calm, assertive and nonjudgmental individuals.
 Although, at times we do need volunteers to enforce rules and policies, we want our security volunteers to be relaxed and easy-going.
 Be the welcoming face together with feeling comfortable checking wristbands, bags and doing crowd control.
 Security volunteers may be screened with a criminal record background check.

 You must have a background in operating a vehicle or ATV safely to be a member in this Committee.
 It’s not a necessary skill, but if you have a forklift certificate you would be a great asset to this committee.
 To drive a vehicle, ATV or Gator you must be over the age of 19.